cloudcreativity/ddd-modules/docs/guide/application/units-of-work.md

 of the business logic and emitting the domain event is part of this logic.

-Ultimately the problem we're facing is that the domain is correctly modelled, but the sequencing of operations is not correct _from an infrastructure perspective_.
+Ultimately the problem we're facing is that the domain is correctly modelled, but the sequencing of operations is not correct _from an application perspective_.

 ### Solution

-As we prioritise the domain model over infrastructure concerns, we will leave the domain model as-is.
-Instead, we need to introduce an infrastructure concern that can orchestrate the sequence of operations in the correct order from its perspective.
+As we prioritise the domain model over application concerns, we will leave the domain model as-is.
+Instead, we need to introduce an application concern that can orchestrate the sequence of operations in the correct order from its perspective.

 This is where the unit of work comes in.
-By declaring a start and end to a transaction, operations can be atomic and sequenced in the correct infrastructure order.
+By declaring a start and end to a transaction, operations can be atomic and sequenced in the correct order.

-Given the above example, the correct order from the infrastructure perspective is:
+Given the above example, the correct order from the application perspective is:

 1. Unit of work begins by starting a transaction.
 2. The aggregate root state change occurs and the domain event is emitted by the aggregate.
 3. The domain event dispatching is deferred until later in the unit of work.
 This means side-effects via event listeners will be triggered later.
-4. The aggregate root is persisted via the repository interface.
-Internally this may result in multiple database writes, that are within the transaction.
+4. The aggregate root is persisted via the repository port.
+Internally within the adapter this may result in multiple database writes, that are within the transaction.
 5. With the persistence changes successful made (but not yet committed), the deferred domain event is dispatched.
-6. Side-effects of the domain event are triggered, within the transaction boundary.
-Any side-effects that affect the persistence layer now occur _after_ the aggregate changes were persisted.
+6. Side effects of the domain event are triggered, within the transaction boundary.
+Any side effects that affect the persistence layer via driven ports now occur _after_ the aggregate changes were persisted.
 7. The transaction is committed by closing the unit of work.
-The state changes to the aggregate root and the side-effects are persisted together.
+The state changes to the aggregate root and the side effects are persisted together.
 They are atomic.

 All this is achieved by this package by combining the following:

 - **Unit of work** - begins, commits and rolls back a transaction.
-This is provided by a `UnitOfWorkInterface`, which allows you to implement a transaction for whatever database solution you are using.
+This is a driven port in the application layer, with the adapter implemented by the infrastructure layer.
+This allows you to implement a transaction for whatever database solution you are using.
-- **Unit of work manager** - handles the lifecycle of the unit of work, e.g. deferring operations for later execution.
+- **Unit of work manager** - an application concern that handles the lifecycle of the unit of work, e.g. deferring operations for later execution.
 - **Unit of work aware domain event dispatcher** - coordinates domain event dispatching with the unit of work manager.
 - **Unit of work middleware** - that ensure command handlers and integration event consumers are executed in a unit of work.

 :::info
-The "unit of work" and "unit of work manager" are separate implementations, solely to allow you to integrate with your preferred database solution.

-The manager is a higher-level abstraction (provided by this package) that manages the lifecycle of the unit of work.
-It is a driven port in the application layer.
-The unit of work is an infrastructure concern that is implemented by you.
+The manager is high-level abstraction (provided by this package and part of the application layer) that manages the lifecycle of the unit of work.
+The unit of work itself is a low-level abstraction (part of the infrastructure layer) that actually starts, commits and rolls back the transaction.
 :::

 Our previous example can be updated to add a unit of work that wraps the command handler execution via middleware: